shirokovnv/model-reflection/readme.md

 [![Latest Version on Packagist][ico-version]][link-packagist] [![Total Downloads][ico-downloads]][link-downloads]

-The package allows you to reflect properties and methods of the model and save the received information in form of a JSON schema.
+The package allows you to reflect properties and methods of the model and save received information in form of a JSON schema.

 ## Installation